tacouto/chatbot_langchain/README.md

 This repository aims to develop a chatbot.

+Currently, the language used for communication between the user and the bot must be in English.

 It is used Langchain.
 The operation of Langchain is: